Lesotho FM Residency Faculty

 Director, Lesotho Family Medicine Specialty Training Program

 Dr. Rudolf Schumacher MD, is a specialist in Family Medicine with a Master of Sciences degree in Community Health and Health Management from Heidelberg University/Germany.
 He also acquired a PhD in History of Medicine from Mainz University in Germany and is Assistant Professor of Family Medicine of Boston University School of Medicine.
-Over the last 35 years he has worked in over 20 countries in Africa, Asia and Europe.
-After specializing in Family Medicine in Germany he was for 5 years the District Medical Officer and Hospital Director of Mokhotlong in Lesotho.
-Thereafter Dr. Schumacher worked as Public Health and Health Management Consultant for the German Development Bank and other bi-and multi-lateral organizations over a 5 period of 15 years.
+Over the last 35 years, he has worked in more than twenty countries in Africa, Asia, and Europe.
+After specializing in Family Medicine in Germany he worked for 5 years as the District Medical Officer and Hospital Director of Mokhotlong in Lesotho.
+Thereafter Dr. Schumacher worked as Public Health and Health Management Consultant for the German Development Bank and other bi-and multi-lateral organizations over a period of 15 years.
 His focus was predominantly on reproductive health and health systems research on which he has also published.
-At the same time he was continuously involved in active family medicine practice.
+At the same time, he was continuously involved in active family medicine practice.
 From 2004 to 2006 he was the team leader for a country-wide Maternal Mortality Study in Turkey which was funded by the European Community.
-The team consisted of researchers from Hacettepe University in Ankara, ICON Institute in Colone and the London School of Hygiene and Tropical Medicine.
-In 2007 and 2008 Dr. Schumacher was advisor to the Reproductive Health Program of the German International Cooperation in Nairobi.
+The team consisted of researchers from Hacettepe University in Ankara, ICON Institute in Colone, and the London School of Hygiene and Tropical Medicine.
+In 2007 and 2008, Dr. Schumacher was advisor to the Reproductive Health Program of the German International Cooperation in Nairobi.
 In 2009 he became the Director of the DFID funded Maternal and Newborn Health Program in Zimbabwe.
-Since July 2011 he is Director of the LeBoHA Family Medicine Specialty Training Program in Leribe/Lesotho.
-Until mid 2014 his position was supported by the German Government.
+Since July 2011, he has been the Director of the LeBoHA Family Medicine Specialty Training Program in Leribe/Lesotho.
+Until mid-2014, his position was supported by the German Government.
 Today he is a civil servant of the MoH of Lesotho.
-He felt attracted to the LeBoHA training program because of the commitment of the MoH and the team members in Boston to make a real difference towards health of the Basotho.
+He felt attracted to the LeBoHA training program because of the commitment of the MoH and the team members in Boston to make a real difference towards the health of the Basotho.

 Sebaka Malope, MD